Current Scholars

 • Ph.D.
 Program - Biological Sciences

-• B.S. in Conservation Biology with a minor in Business from ASU, Masters degree in Secondary Education from University of Phoenix, and teaches in the Physical Science Department at Estrella Mountain Community College.
+• Melanie received a B.S. in Conservation Biology with a minor in Business from ASU, Masters degree in Secondary Education from University of Phoenix, and teaches in the Physical Science Department at Estrella Mountain Community College.

-Sydney Parrish - The Kemper and Ethel Marley Foundation Scholar
+Sydney Parrish - Sandra and Ralph Matteucci Scholar

 • Ph.D.
 Program - Chemical Engineering